 Jennifer focuses her practice on the defense of pharmaceutical and medical device manufacturers engaged in product liability litigation.
 She plays an instrumental role in analyzing complex legal issues at various stages of litigation—from initial claim evaluation through dispositive motion practice.
-Jennifer also advises clients on issues governed by the Food and Drug Administration, including product labeling, recalls, regulatory compliance, and risk evaluation and management.
-In addition, Jennifer has defended food and drug manufacturers in consumer class actions.
+Jennifer also advises clients on issues governed by the Food and Drug Administration, including product labeling, recalls, regulatory compliance and risk evaluation and management.
 She has worked on legal issues involving a wide variety of products, including prescription medications, animal health products and implanted medical devices.
+Jennifer served in a lead role representing GlaxoSmithKline in a multidistrict litigation involving Zofran.
+In that capacity, she coordinated the day-to-day defense and helped secure a favorable summary judgment decision based on federal preemption that disposed of all 430 pending MDL cases.

-Jennifer has served on Shook’s Diversity and Inclusion Committee, and she continues to participate in the firm’s efforts to recruit diverse talent.
-She is active with the Asian American Bar Association of Kansas City and served as the organization's president.
-In 2013, Jennifer served on the host committee for the National Asian Pacific American Bar Association Annual Convention.
+Jennifer is a past member of Shook’s Diversity and Inclusion Committee, and she continues to participate in the firm’s efforts to recruit diverse talent.
+She is active with the Asian American Bar Association of Kansas City and served as the organization’s president in 2017.

 Jennifer’s experience includes: